hcn1519/hcn1519.github.io/_i18n/en/_posts/2020-05-21-bitcode_implementation.md

     Bitcode is an intermediate representation of a compiled program.
 </div>

 - Bitcode is an [IR (Intermediate Representation)](https://en.wikipedia.org/wiki/Intermediate_representation) included in binary builds for App Thinning in the App Store.
-When bitcode is included in the uploaded binary, the App Store recompiles and links the binary, generating optimized binaries for each device architecture.
+When the uploaded binary includes bitcode, the App Store recompiles and links the binary, generating optimized binaries for each device architecture.
-- App users only download the binary for their device's architecture when bitcode is enabled, reducing the size of the app they need to download.
+- App users only download the binary for their device's architecture when bitcode is enabled, reducing the app size they need to download.
 - To summarize, when uploading a binary to the App Store, the following process occurs:

 1. Upload a single binary with bitcode to the App Store.